 - Innovation Hub: co-location of businesses and an interface for collaboration with industry, farmers and government that drives incubation of ideas around digital and precision agriculture and subversive or disruptive technologies.

 - Research Translation Initiative: an integrated system delivering translation of research into agricultural practice, policy and impact.

 - Innovation Training Initiative: building research and innovation capacity by realising new agri-tech skills and pathways for future innovators.

 - Management and Evaluation: design and monitor resilient and sustainable operations.

-We build partnerships and capability to enable researchers, industry, government and end-users to collaborate and innovate.
+We build partnerships and capability to enable researchers, industry, government and end-users to collaborate and innovate in the agriculture sector.
 Find out more.